open-component-model/ocm/api/ocm/cpi/repocpi/README.md

  to provide component objects.
 Their implementations are responsible to provide component version objects.

-## Simplified Respository Implementation Interface
+## Simplified Repository Implementation Interface

  Besides this basic implementation interfaces with separated objects for a repository, component and component version, there is support for a simplified implementation interface (`StorageBackendImpl`).
 This is a single interface